jakegiltsoff/sassline/README.md

 ## Fallback fonts for mobiles

 Getting the most out of OpenType features can end up with large typeface files being served to your site as discussed on the [Typekit blog](http://blog.typekit.com/2013/04/17/fallback-fonts-on-mobile-devices).
-Included in Sassline is a method for including a smaller kit (without the full character sets) to mobile devices.
+Included in Sassline is a method for using a smaller kit (without the full character sets) on mobile devices.
 Credit to [Rob Sterlini](http://robsterlini.co.uk) for helping to condense my JavaScript for this.

 ## Root font-size = ½ line-height?